 How to Cure Tinnitus Naturally: Coping and Support

-Though not a cure, we certainly encourage all patients suffering from tinnitus to seek counseling, join a support group, and to keep educating themselves on the condition.
+Though not a cure, we certainly encourage all patients suffering from tinnitus to seek counseling, join a support group, and keep educating themselves on the condition.
 Behavioral therapy, which focuses on the patient’s emotions surrounding tinnitus, is one of the most established and effective treatments available.
 Focusing on mental health has consistently been shown to reduce tinnitus-related stress, depression, and anxiety.

 Other patients have found success by joining support groups and sharing their experiences with others who can relate.
 There are a variety of groups that meet in person or virtually, as well as different forums online.
 We recommend finding a group that has a physician, audiologist, or qualified mental health professional as a facilitator.